georgejkaye/georgejkaye.github.io/_posts/2019-05-09-adventures-in-academia-part-three.md

 subtitle: Part Three
 image: /images/adventures/003/0.jpg
 alttext: Some flapjacks
-tagline: Todd and Owen are in their first year of their PhDs, whereas I am still working hard in the final year of my MSci.
-Together we eat soup, visit pubs and struggle with second-year functional programming assignments.
-This time an appointment with soup evolved into yet another exciting adventure!
+tagline: An appointment with soup evolves into yet another exciting adventure!
 ---

 ***The following takes place between the hours of 12:00 and 16:00.***